Activities for The Great Big Green Week

 What can you do for The Great Big Green Week?

-Climate change jigsaw
+Climate change – The issues

-• Climate change around the world
+Complete Climate change around the world (Jigsaws) activity

 As of 2019, just 10% of the UK’s electricity was generated using renewable sources.

-Being vegan is considered better for the planet.
 Do your pupils know which foods are vegan and which not?
+Why not sort them as a group on the whiteboard?

-Your pupils might also want to look at reducing their own family’s carbon footprint.
+Your pupils might also want to look at reducing their family’s carbon footprint.
 For this, you can get some ideas from our climate change activity ideas page.

 And if we don’t make changes?